 Current Public Service Opportunities

-Below is a list of Public Service opportunities available to TU Law students.
-To participate in one of these opportunities, contact the Professional Development Office at 918-631-2430.
+Below is a list of public service opportunities available to TU College of Law students.
+To participate in one of these opportunities, contact the Professional Development Office at 918.631.2430.

-TU Law collaborates with the Department of Veterans Affairs, Community Service Council and Tulsa County Bar Association to provide public service legal assistance to veterans in need.
+TU College of Law collaborates with the Department of Veterans Affairs, Community Service Council, and Tulsa County Bar Association to provide legal assistance to veterans in need.
 As a case is referred to the group, law students are matched with volunteer attorneys assigned from the Tulsa County Bar Association to assist those attorneys as needed in all aspects of the case.
-Areas of law range from family law issues to criminal cases to bankrupty and traffic tickets.
+Areas of law include family law issues, criminal cases, bankrupty cases, and traffic tickets.

-TU Law facilitates this Basic Mediation and Family Relations Mediation Training in conjunction with the Oklahoma Supreme Court.
-Students and recent graduates who attend FRMT become certified mediators in Oklahoma and agree to mediate family relations cases and small claims cases in the Tulsa county courts.
-This is a great opportunity for TU Law students to serve the court system and learn crucial skills before they graduate.
+TU College of Law facilitates this Basic Mediation and Family Relations Mediation Training (FRMT) in conjunction with the Oklahoma Supreme Court.
+Students and recent graduates who attend FRMT become certified mediators in Oklahoma and agree to mediate family relations cases and small claims cases in Tulsa county courts.
+This opportunity allows TU College of Law students to serve the court system and learn crucial skills before graduation.